Netdex/twinject/README.md

 Documentation is currently incomplete/outdated, and is currently on my list of things to do.
 At the moment, I am prioritizing features and demonstrations.

 So far, I plan to implement bindings for this bot for every mainline game.
 As of now, I have completed basic bindings for games listed in the table below.
+Some binding implementations or reverse engineering knowledge have been borrowed from other sources and are cited at the bottom.
+Thank you!
 Since all the necessary abstractions already exist, I also plan to utilize machine learning strategies as a possible solution.

 ## Demonstrations
+As of now, I have implemented two player algorithms with varying degrees of success.

 ### Constrained Velocity Obstacle Algorithm
+The constrained velocity obstacle algorithm uses a linear velocity obstacle predictor based approach with an infinite horizon but constrained bounds, and picks the best possible move at the current instant in a greedy fashion.
 Note that when these demonstrations were recorded, the bot was incapable of dodging lasers.
 Watch as it struggles to deathbomb through every laser it sees.
 #### [MoF Stage 3 Lunatic](https://youtu.be/UKoz499YXr8)
 #### [1CC LoLK Normal](https://www.youtube.com/watch?v=lwiM6dhBiYQ)
 #### [LoLK Stage 6](https://youtu.be/9WElfhVE-Lk)

 ### Vector Dodging + Method of Virtual Potential Field Algorithm
+This method uses a method of virtual potential fields and Coulomb's law as a local optimization technique, along with a hardcoded proximity based vector projection dodging algorithm for fast bullets.
 Note that this algorithm is not as effective as the VO algorithm above, so the playing is suboptimal.
 #### [Alternate Simple Video Demonstration (Easy for the bot)](https://youtu.be/lxQqjiYvZiE)
 #### [Complex Video Demonstration (Difficult for the bot)](https://www.youtube.com/watch?v=xiQNC4w72L4)
 #### [Simple Video Demonstration (Easy for the bot)](https://youtu.be/aW7tWWkghPY)